magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 * Baseline BERTScore (Spearman's ρ): 0.1431
 * LLM-as-a-judge Metric (Spearman's ρ): 0.2770

-While a ρ of 0.28 is not exceptionally high in absolute terms, it represents a significant improvement.
-The new metric is 93% more correlated with human judgement than the baseline.
-This means that it was definitely a move in the right direction.
-Interestingly, metrics which in themselves are DSPy programs can also be optimized as a part of the entire peipeline, which is defnitely an interesting follow-up experiment.
+While a ρ of 0.28 is modest in absolute terms, it represents a meaningful alignment with human judgment for this small sample.
+It was definitely a move in the right direction.
+Future experiments on larger sets are needed to confirm and robustly quantify this correlation, but the qualitative improvement is already sufficient to guide metric-driven optimization.Interestingly, metrics which in themselves are DSPy programs can also be optimized as a part of the entire peipeline, which is defnitely an interesting follow-up experiment.

 ## Step 6: Optimizing the program with the improved metric and human feedback